Speech Inversion Service User Guide

 Step 1 — Prepare your audio files

-On Windows: Right-click the folder → Send to → Compressed (zipped) folder On Mac: Right-click the folder → Compress
+.wavfiles for a batch into one folder on your computer, then compress that folder into a single ZIP file: - On Windows: Right-click the folder → Send to → Compressed (zipped) folder.
+On Mac: Right-click the folder → Compress

-The ZIP file can contain up to several hundred files.
-Each is processed separately.
+- The ZIP file can contain up to several hundred files.
+Each file will be processed separately.

 The form will ask for:

-- Your email address — results will be sent here
+- Your email address: results will be sent here when processing is complete

-Once submitted, you will receive a confirmation with your Job ID.
+- Once you submit, you will see a confirmation message with your Job ID.
 Keep this for your records.

 |---|---|---|

-- Audio files are encrypted in transit (HTTPS) and at rest (AES-256)
+- Audio files are encrypted in transit (HTTPS) and encrypted at rest on our servers (AES-256 encryption)

 - Audio files are automatically deleted after 7 days.
-CSV output files (numbers only, no audio) may be retained longer
+The output files (which contain only numbers, not audio) may be retained longer

-- This service is hosted on University of Maryland infrastructure
+- This service is hosted on authorization-based infrastructure at the University of Maryland

-If your audio contains recordings from human participants: Please ensure your IRB protocol covers submission of de-identified audio to a third-party analysis service.
+- Please ensure your IRB protocol covers upload of speech to a third-party analysis service.

 Troubleshooting

 I received an error for one of my files.
-The results email will specify which file(s) failed and what to fix.
-Other files in your batch are still processed.
-Common causes:
+The email summary will tell you which file(s) failed and why.
+Common reasons:

-- The file is not a valid WAV — try re-exporting from your recording software
+- The file is not a valid WAV (try re-exporting from your audio software)

 - The file is shorter than 100 ms